-Let me show you how to get rid of fenugreek smell from your body easily and rapidly.
+Let me show you how to get rid of fenugreek smell from your body, hair and even house easily and very rapidly.

-Indeed, most people, and especially women, who have used fenugreek, are going to tell you that it’s a great spice, but the smell is a bit overwhelming and it’s definitely one of the most annoying things about it.
+Indeed, most people, and especially women, who have used fenugreek, are going to tell you that it’s a great spice, but the smell is a bit overwhelming, and it’s one of the most annoying things about it.

 Here are the topics we are going to discuss in this post: